 Ashley Hunsberger, Greg Sypolt and Chris Riley contributed to this post.

 Bringing test automation into your organization is not as easy as writing and running a Selenium script.
-It involves first getting buy-in, building a team, establishing a strategy, and picking the right tools.
-During the Q&A portion of a recent webinar hosted by Chris Riley, Ashley Hunsberger, and Greg Sypolt, the presenters realized that these aspects of introducing test automation are well known, but not well understood.
-In our first post of the series we discussed getting buy-in.
-Below, in the second post, we discuss how to build a test automation strategy.
+It involves getting buy-in, building a team, establishing a strategy and picking the right tools.
+During the Q&A portion of a recent webinar hosted by Chris Riley, Ashley Hunsberger, and Greg Sypolt, the presentation team realized that while each aspect is well known, it is not well understood.
+And that is why in this four-part blog post series, we are going to address each one.
+This post, the first of the series, discusses getting buy-in.

 The need and high-level direction for test automation is usually driven by those who do.
 In an ideal scenario, both the doers and the decision-makers come to the conclusion together that faster, more repeatable testing is more than just a cost-saver.
 It supports the initiatives of moving modern development practices forward.

 But this is not the reality.
 Those who know what is possible need to sell the idea from the bottom up.
 For QA, there are many challenges to doing this: (1) QA teams often do not have their own budget; (2) you are not just convincing development leadership, you are convincing your peers in development and IT as well; (3) all aspects are not in your control (such as continuous integration and test infrastructure).
 So let's answer questions asked during the webinar to give some insight on how to approach buy-in.